Population: 18,000 (98% Human – Norl, 1% Various)

 - 621 DR: Year of Nineteen Swords: Princess Bridget of Callidyrr disappears en-route to her wedding with Scothgar Strommson, the heir of Norland.

-- 941 DR: Year of Sudden Sorrows: Kong Torgred Helmudsson of Gnarhelm and Oman vassalises the Jarls of Norland and Norheim.
+- 941 DR: Year of Sudden Sorrows: Kunngr Torgred Helmudsson of Gnarhelm and Oman vassalises the Jarls of Norland and Norheim.

-- 1312 DR: Year of the Griffon: Rogar Folggson claims the title Konungr of Norland by uniting the Jarls beneath his banner.
+- 1312 DR: Year of the Griffon: Rogar Folggson claims the title Kunngr of Norland by uniting the Jarls beneath his banner.

-- 1330 DR: Year of the Marching Moon: Konungr Rogar Folggson and his raiding party disappear in the Sea of Moonshae.
+- 1330 DR: Year of the Marching Moon: Kunngr Rogar Folggson and his raiding party disappear in the Sea of Moonshae.
 Norland is divided by civil war.

-- 1332 DR: Year of the Sword and Stars: Grunnarch Rogarrson claims the title Konungr of Norland with aid from his kin Konungr Raag Hammerrson of Norheim.
+- 1332 DR: Year of the Sword and Stars: Grunnarch Rogarrson claims the title Kunngr of Norland with aid from his kin Kunngr Raag Hammerrson of Norheim.

 Life and Society